 So, what is the advantage of creating a block while playing Ludo online?
 Well, a block helps you to safeguard your token.
 Let’s say you have created a block.
 If your opponent lands on that space, they cannot capture your token.

 Rules for winning the game

 Unlike regular Ludo, you do not need to take all your 4 tokens into the Home area.
 Depending upon the gameplay, you need to earn maximum points to win the game.
-For instance, Ludo supreme is a timed game, whereas Ludo Ninja and Turbo are move-based games.
+For instance, Ludo supreme is a time game, whereas Ludo Ninja and Turbo are limited move games.
 The player who has the most points at the end of the game is the winner.

 There are other factors of differentiation.
 Take a look at this article, where we talk about the three Ludo games by Zupee in detail, their gameplay, and rules.

 Ludo rules – FAQs